How does LensPen® work?

 The Cleaning Tip surface is covered with a special Invisible Carbon compound that removes the fingerprint oils.
 This is not “high tech” – this is “old tech”!
 Many years ago our grandmothers often used newspapers to clean the windows and mirrors in the house.
 Why did that work so well?
-Newspapers are covered with printer’s ink, which is about 25 carbon … and the carbon molecule has a unique ability to absorb oils.
+Newspapers are covered with printer’s ink, ad the carbon molecule has a unique ability to absorb oils.
 The Invisible Carbon compound in LensPen products is unique and it has been specially formulated to handle the fingerprint oils on lenses, filters, eyepieces and screens.

 Absolutely.
 The cleaning tip of LensPen consists of the softest suitable materials, and is assembled in a “clean room” environment.
 This assures that the cleaning tip is free of any unwanted substances.
 Independent lab tests confirm that LensPen is safe for all lenses and lens coatings even after prolonged use.
 In fact, microscopic photographs show that unlike other systems, LensPen is absolutely safe for all your lenses.
 Moreover, the unique cap of LensPen is also designed to keep the cleaning tip protected while not in use.